MatinHoseiny/ChesstensionOnline/README.md

 3. Click the extension icon
 4. Play chess

 That's it.
-No accounts, no ads, no BS.
+No accounts, no ads.

 ---